-Dark Age Europe was heavily influenced by the people's of Northern Europe.
-Between the fall of the Western Roman Empire and the ascendancy of the Roman Catholic church, The men and women of Scandinavia influenced present day Europe more than we like to give them credit for.
-We generally hold the view that the Vikings were renegade heathen pirates who looted, raped and pillaged the coasts of Britain and Continental Europe.
+Dark Age Europe was heavily influenced by the raiders of Northern Europe.
+Between the fall of the Western Roman Empire and the ascendancy of the Roman Catholic church.
+The men and women of Scandinavia influenced present-day Europe more than we like to give them credit for.
+We generally hold the view that the Vikings were renegade heathen pirates who looted, raped and pillaged the coasts of Great Britain and Continental Europe.

-There is of course a lot of evidence to prove that Viking raids burnt Christian Churches to the ground, towns people were sold into slavery far away from their homes and human sacrifice was practised in honouring their many Gods.
-Are the Vikings the victim of anti-pagan propaganda from the Christian world? are we correct to view the Viking's as a race of barbarians who were solely interested in bloodshed, battle and Silver?
+There is, of course, clear evidence to prove that Viking raids burnt Christian Churches to the ground.
+Many of their victims were sold into slavery far away from their homes and even human sacrifice was practised in honour of their many pagan gods.

-What we know of the Vikings is pieced together from various historic sources, the Roman Historian Tacticus wrote in the Second Century A.D of the Germanic peoples of Northern Europe.
-In his works he spoke of the Gods and Goddess who the people of Modern Germany and Scandinavia worshiped.
-He also wrote on the Warriors status within their tribal structure and the use of feasting in their traditions.
-Perhaps the early Romanized view of the early Vikings painted a very definite picture of what the Viking's were all about.
+What we know of the Vikings has been pieced together from various historic sources.
+The Roman Historian Tacticus wrote in the second century about the Germanic peoples of Northern Europe.
+In his works, he spoke of the gods and goddess that the people of Modern Germany and Scandinavia worshipped.
+He also wrote on the warrior's status within their tribal structure and the use of grand feasts in their traditions.
+Perhaps the early romanized view of the early Vikings painted a very definite picture of what the Vikings were all about.

-The Viking's are often depicted in great halls gorging themselves on cooked meat, washing it all down with copious amounts of mead or ale.
+The Vikings are often depicted inside great halls gorging themselves on cooked meat, whilst washing it all down with copious amounts of mead or ale.
 Feasting was an integral part of the Norse and Germanic way of life.
-On the Religious festivals of the Viking calender the community celebrated with massive banquets to honour the Gods.
+On the religious festivals of the Viking calendar, the community celebrated with massive banquets to honour the gods.
 The peoples of Germanic Europe valued hospitality as one of their own noble virtues, and even today in the rural, central and northern Europe it is still considered very poor manners not to allow visitors to experience your hospitality.
-There is a big difference between the Vikings on the battlefield compared to their normal everyday lives.
+There is a big difference between the Vikings on the battlefield compared to their everyday lives.

 - Rus Vikings- trade and conflict